 - Milford 402-761-8270

-If you are a person with a disability and require an accommodation while attending this college, please contact the Director of Student Support and Accommodations Resource Services, 402-437-2814.
+If you are a person with a disability and require an accommodation while attending SCC, please contact the Director of Student Support and Accommodations Resource Office, 402-437-2814.

 Crime Statistics and Fire Safety

-In accordance with the Crime Awareness and Campus Security Act of 1990 (20 U.S.C., section 1092), now the Jeanne Clery Disclosure of Campus Security and Campus Crime Statistics Act and the Higher Education Opportunity Act of 2008 (HEOA), SCC publicizes an annual report by every October 1 containing three years of campus crime statistics.
-Included in the report is also the Campus Fire Safety Annual Compliance Report required by the Higher Education Opportunity Act (HEOA) for campuses with residential housing.
+In accordance with the Crime Awareness and Campus Security Act of 1990 (20 U.S.C., section 1092), now the Jeanne Clery Disclosure of Campus Security and Campus Crime Statistics Act and the Higher Education Opportunity Act of 2008 (HEOA), SCC publicizes an annual report by every Oct.
+1 containing three years of campus crime statistics.
+Included in the report is the Campus Fire Safety Annual Compliance Report required by the HEOA for campuses with residential housing.

-This report provides prospective students and/or their parents or guardians, current students and employees’ information regarding College policies, crime statistics, fire statistics, safety tips, and emergency phone numbers.
-It also provides an overview of some of the programs offered by the college meant to inform students, employees and applicants of the nature and amount of crimes that occur on any SCC campus, non-campus and reasonably contiguous public property.
-The annual statistics are prepared by collecting crime data from SCC Security records and incident reports, in addition to information crime statistics for specified geographic locations from other local law enforcement agencies.
-Crime statistics are included in the Annual Security and Fire Report and submitted to the Department of Education.
+This report provides prospective students and/or their parents or guardians and current students and current/prospective employees information regarding College policies, crime statistics, fire statistics, safety tips, and emergency phone numbers.
+It also provides an overview of some of the programs offered by the College meant to inform students, employees and applicants of the nature and amount of crimes that occur on any SCC campus, non-campus and reasonably contiguous public property.
+The annual statistics are prepared by collecting crime data from SCC Security records and incident reports, in addition to crime statistics for specified geographic locations from other local law enforcement agencies.
+Crime statistics are included in the Annual Safety, Security and Crime/Fire Statistics Report and submitted to the Department of Education.
 The full text of the SCC Annual Safety, Security and Crime/Fire Statistics Report is available at www.southeast.edu/campussafety/.
-A daily Crime Log and Fire Log can be found at www.southeast.edu, then clicking on Safety, Security and Health.
+A daily Crime/Fire Log can also be found at www.southeast.edu/campussafety.

-Each year, all SCC employees and enrolled students receive email notification of the website to access this report.
-Persons interested in accessing a paper copy of this report should contact the Dean of Students on their campus.
+Each year, all SCC employees and enrolled students receive an email notifying them of the website in which the report may be accessed.
+Persons interested in receiving a paper copy of this report should contact the Dean of Students on their campus.
 Crime statistics for SCC locations, local jurisdictions and other institutions nationwide can be found at http://ope.ed.gov/security/.

-The Student Right-to-Know Act, passed by Congress in 1990, requires institutions eligible for Title IV funding, under the Higher Education Act of 1965, to calculate completion or graduation rates of certificate- or degree-seeking, full-time students entering that institution, and to disclose these rates to current and prospective students.
-To read more about the Student Right-to-Know Act, please visit the National Center for Education Statistics website at www.nces.ed.gov.
+The Student Right-to-Know Act, passed by Congress in 1990, requires institutions eligible for Title IV funding, under the Higher Education Act of 1965 as amended, to calculate completion or graduation rates of certificate- or degree-seeking, full-time students entering that institution and to disclose these rates to current and prospective students.
+To access data and reports on educational statistics, please visit the National Center for Education Statistics website at www.nces.ed.gov.

-Each institution must annually make available to prospective and enrolled students the completion, graduation or transfer rate of certificate-or degree-seeking, first-time, full-time, undergraduate students.
-In addition, fall-to-fall retention rate information is provided for both full-time and part-time students.
-SCC posts Graduation Rate Data on our Student Right-to-Know page at www.southeast.edu/studentrighttoknow/.
+Each institution must annually make available to prospective and enrolled students the completion, graduation or transfer rate of certificate- or degree-seeking, first-time, full-time, undergraduate students.
+Also, fall-to-fall retention rate information is provided for both full-time and part-time students.
+SCC posts Graduation Rate Data on its Student Right-to-Know page at www.southeast.edu/studentrighttoknow/.

 Equity in Athletics Disclosure Act

-The Equity in Athletics Disclosure Act requires co-educational institutions of postsecondary education that participate in a Title IV, federal student financial assistance program, and have an intercollegiate athletic program, to prepare an annual report to the Department of Education on athletic participation, staffing, and revenues and expenses, by men’s and women’s teams.
-The Department will use this information in preparing its required report to the Congress on gender equity in intercollegiate athletics.
+The Equity in Athletics Disclosure Act requires co-educational institutions of postsecondary education that participate in a Title IV, federal student financial assistance program, and have an intercollegiate athletic program, to prepare an annual report to the Department of Education on athletic participation, staffing and revenues and expenses, by men’s and women’s teams.
+The Department will use this information to prepare its required report to Congress on gender equity in intercollegiate athletics.

 SCC’s Equity in Athletics Report is posted on our Consumer Information page at https://www.southeast.edu/consumer-information/.
-Individuals interested in additional information regarding the federal law should reference http://ope.ed.gov/athletics.
+Individuals interested in additional information or in data regarding athletic equity should reference http://ope.ed.gov/athletics.
 This site provides data from thousands of colleges and universities in a convenient searchable form.

 Privacy of Educational Records/FERPA

-Generally, you have the following rights: to inspect and review your educational records; to a hearing to challenge the contents of your records; and to receive copies of all or part of your educational records upon request.
+Generally, you have the following rights as an SCC student: to inspect and review your educational records; to a hearing to challenge the contents of your records; and to receive copies of all or part of your educational records upon request.